sudcyberip/phishing-email-analysis/README.md

 ---
    ## 🚀 Project Overview
-  Phishing emails are one of the most common attack vectors used by threat actors.
+ <sub>Phishing emails are one of the most common attack vectors used by threat actors.
-  In this project, I performed **forensic analysis** of a real-world style phishing email using different tools and techniques.
+ In this project, I performed forensic analysis of a real-world style phishing email using different tools and techniques.</sub>

  ---
   ## 📧 Email Sample
   - **File:** [`A Hope to CoCanDa.eml`](https://github.com/sudcyberip/phishing-email-analysis/blob/728aac1d5b66999d7075182095eb44cc20458dd4/A%20Hope%20to%20CoCanDa.eml)